tamersp25/docs/docs/engines/testing-and-debugging/README.md

 ##### Task Log

 The task log tab displays your engines task log in JSON format.
 The task log is the primary way for you to debug as it allows you to view the standard output (stdout) of your engine.
-The only exception to this is for Chunk engines, for which we do not attach stdout as part of the task log.
-For both Stream and Chunk engines you will also be able to view kafka events here if they are related to your task.
+The only exception to this is for Segment engines, for which we do not attach stdout as part of the task log.
+For both Stream and Segment engines you will also be able to view kafka events here if they are related to your task.

-<b>Note</b> - We only return the task log for completed or failed tasks so it is vital that your engine correctly updates the task status in response to both success/errors in order for you to view your logs.
+> We only return the task log for completed or failed tasks so it is vital that your engine correctly updates the task status in response to both success/errors in order for you to view your logs.

 You can view your task log via graphql by using the snippet below: